Company town at the Sharp end of Japan's decline

 Panasonic shed 30,000 jobs worldwide in the business year ended March 31, including 1,000 workers making plasma TVs at a plant in Amagasaki, western Japan.
 Its new boss, Kazuhiro Tsuga, has told his company to expect more.

-More recently, struggling Japanese chipmaker Renesas Electronics (6723.T) told Reuters it was going to slash its workforce by as much as 12,000 people and sell its Tsuruoka plant in Yamagata, northern Japan.
+More recently, a source told Reuters that struggling Japanese chipmaker Renesas Electronics (6723.T) may slash its workforce by as many as 12,000 people and sell its Tsuruoka plant in Yamagata, northern Japan.
+The company has since announced 5,000 layoffs.

 The value of chips, televisions and liquid crystal displays churned out by Japanese factories is shrinking.
 In 2011 it totaled 13 trillion yen worth of goods, according to Japan Electronics and Information Technology Industries Association.
 That figure compares with 20 trillion yen in 2006 and 26 trillion yen in 2000.

-Note: (This version of the story has been corrected in the 20th paragraph to attribute possible job cuts to a source, instead of company, and adds already announced job cuts)